 Shin Splints - This pain typically occurs along the shin bone and can develop after increased running and physical activity.

 Plantar Fasciitis - Plantar fasciitis is the most common cause of heel pain.
 It occurs when the plantar fascia—the thick band of tissue in the bottom of the foot that goes from the heel to the toes—becomes inflamed.

-Ankle Sprains - Sprained ankles are extremely common when athletes are running around, with half of all ankle sprains occurring during athletic activity.
-During the sprain the foot twists, turns and rolls beyond its normal position.
+Ankle Sprains - Sprained ankles are extremely common when athletes are running around, with nearly half of all ankle sprains occurring during athletic activity.
+During the sprain, the foot twists turns and rolls beyond its normal position.
 Whether it's a minor ankle sprain to a severe ankle sprain learn to know the signs.

 Foot Sprains - A foot sprain is a common injury to the foot caused by sudden jarring, twisting, and/or rolling causing the tissues to tear causing pain and swelling.

 Stress Fractures - Stress fractures are a common overuse injury among runners and athletes.
 If you are especially active, the repetitive motion of your foot hitting the ground repeatedly over a prolonged period of time can slowly start to weaken one or more of the foot bones which can result in a crack in the bone called a stress fracture.